learn-co-curriculum/phase-4-intro-to-deploying/README.md

 > A note on databases: for the labs in this phase, we've been using SQLite as a
 > lightweight database.
 It's great for quick development, but it doesn't scale
 > well to larger applications.
-We'll be using Postgres for our database moving
+We'll be using Postgresql for our database moving
 > forward.
 More on that later!

 Since all of these elements are required in order to run our application,